developerasun/pawcon/server/readme.md

 1. CORS set both for Express app server and socket IO one.
 1. RootRouter contains sub routers with control logics.

+### Cache

-1. Aggressive cache technique for GET request with 1 year cache time.
+Aggressive cache technique for GET request with 1 year cache time is applied.

 ```js
 // set server-side cache